cnrosu/AutoHelpDesk/docs/azuread-laps-best-practices.md

 ## Answering the Original Questions

 - **Does LAPS/PLAP apply?** Yes.
-LAPS (or equivalent automated rotation) is still recommended even on Entra joined, Intune-managed devices whenever any local admin credential could persist.
+LAPS (or equivalent automated rotation) is still recommended even on Microsoft Entra joined, Intune-managed devices whenever any local admin credential could persist.
-- **What should be done?** Implement Windows LAPS policy through Intune, minimize permanent admin membership, and ensure any remaining local admin passwords are rotated and escrowed.
+- **What should be done?** Implement Windows LAPS policy through Microsoft Intune, minimize permanent admin membership, and ensure any remaining local admin passwords are rotated and escrowed.
 - **Is Windows Hello enough?** No. Biometric sign-in secures user authentication but does not rotate or escrow local admin passwords; it should be layered with LAPS or just-in-time admin solutions.

 ## Summary for Technicians

-Missing LAPS/PLAP on Entra joined endpoints leaves standing local admin credentials unrotated, which attackers can reuse across devices; deploy Windows LAPS or document equally strong rotation controls to close this gap.
+Missing LAPS/PLAP on Microsoft Entra joined endpoints leaves standing local admin credentials unrotated, which attackers can reuse across devices; deploy Windows LAPS or document equally strong rotation controls to close this gap.